REFUND/CANCELLATION POLICY (EFFECTIVE November 9, 2016)

 9. The student

-Students are strongly encouraged to check with school officials prior to officially or unofficially withdrawing.
+Students are strongly encouraged to check with college officials prior to officially or unofficially withdrawing.